 If there is one tool you need to learn Chinese, it’s the Pleco Chinese dictionary.

-There’s a free version that’s great, but if you’re even vaguely serious about Chinese (and you must be, if you’re here), then buy the license.
+There’s a free version that’s great, but don’t hesitate about buying the license.
 It’s the best investment into your Chinese studies you can make.

 When I first heard about Pleco I was amazed.
 An app that makes my Personal Digital Assistant (PDA) into a dictionary?
 Finally, a reason to buy a PDA!